kdeenkhoorn/update_dns/README.md

 It finds out your IP by querying a small php script on your hostingaccount and checks if your record needs updating.
 If so it will do the job for you.

 ## Installation
-- Fitst create a A record for your service like home.example.com and enter an ipnumber matching your current router's external ip adress.
+- Fitst create an 'A' record for your service like home.example.com and enter an ipnumber matching your current router's external ip adress.
 Chose a low ttl time for your record, say 3600.
 This is advisable so the caching of your DNS record will not stay behind to long.
 - Place the file myip.php on your hostingaccount and test it to be shure it returns your public IP address.
 - Copy the settings.ini.example to settings.ini and update the contents to your situation.
 - Run the script update_dns.sh and see the magic.